Honyant/Notes/StatChp4.md

 After you do all those things, if there is an association between the variables, and the difference in response is bigger than the chance variation, u can conclude cause and effect.

 If less than 5% of the the random chance is strong than what you get, then there is significant evidence of cause and effect.

+### Example
+**Completely randomized design to compare online and classroom SAT prep courses.**

+- Label each student alphabetically 1 to 20.
+- Generate 10 distinct random numbers between 1 and 20.
+- Assign the students with these 10 numbers to the online class and the remaining 10 students in the classroom class.
+- Calculate the change in SAT score for each student and compare the two groups.

+If some people are in different levels of math you could

+- only use precal students
+- use blocking (basically stratified random sample)

+**Account for variability** created by differences in class level by subtracting the difference between the 3 blocks.
+Precal improved 86-20=60 more than Geo, so subtract 66 from each precal value.
+$x_{new}=x_{old}- (\bar x-\overline{lowest})$